HowestDAE/DAE14-Jeroen-Denayer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-* Open DAE_Jeroen_Denayer.sln
-* Run the project from inside Visual Studio

 ### Prerequisites
 * Visual Studio 2022
+* !!Only controller support, tested with PS4 controller, XBOX controller will proably work as well!!

 ### How to run the project
+* Get the latest project version from GitHub or find the .zip on leho
+* Open DAE_Jeroen_Denayer.sln
-* Press ctrl + F5 inside of Visual Studio
+* Press ctrl + F5 inside of Visual Studio to run the project
-Explain which project (version) must be run.
-* any extra steps if required

 <p align="right">(<a href="#readme-top">back to top</a>)</p>